p--q/OptionsDialog/README.md

 Example of LibreOffice extension with an option page

-This repository contains the PyDev package of Eclipse.
+This repository contains the PyDev project of Eclipse.

 ## Compatibility